-HBSK 5271 - Supvd Externship Psychoed Prac
+HBSK 5271 - Externship in Psychoeducational Practice

 Supervised experience in a school, hospital, or community clinic focusing on psychoeducational assessment, counseling, remediation, and consultation.
 Prerequisite: HBSK 5280.
 Students can register for this course up to six times.

 HBSK 5273 - Supervised fieldwork in remedial reading and school difficulties: Supervised experience in supervision